-The hybrid car has a 97bhp 1.8-litre petrol engine as well as nickel-metal hydride batteries and an electric motor.
-It can run on electric power solely for up to 1.25 miles at speeds of up to 31mph.
+The Toyota Auris HSD Hybrid Concept has a 1.8-liter petrol engine providing up to 97 bhp as well as nickel-metal hydride batteries and an electric motor.
+The Auris HSD Hybrid Concept can operate on electric power alone for up to 1.25 miles at speeds of up to 31 mph.

-Acceleration from 0-60mph will take around 10 seconds, while its CO2 emissions will be sub 100g/km.
-To keep its drag coefficient down to 0.28, the Auris has been given some aerodynamic tweaks.
+In terms of performance, the Toyota Auris HSD Hybrid Concept can sprint from zero to 60 mph in around 10 seconds, while its carbon dioxide emissions will be sub 100 g/km.
+To keep its drag coefficient down to 0.28 Cd, the Auris has been given some aerodynamic tweaks.
 These include a front end designed to optimize airflow and maximize fuel efficiency as well as flat corners on the front and rear bumpers.

-The ride height is lower by 20mm compared to the standard Auris.
+The ride height of the Toyota Auris HSD Hybrid Concept is lower by 20 mm compared to the standard Auris.
 Additional modifications include underbody panels and a rear diffuser to help channel airflow under the body, turbulence-reducing 18-inch alloy wheels and low rolling resistance tires, as well as a larger rear spoiler.
 Making use of solar power technology, the car has panels on the roof to charge the batteries.